Mhm-Rs/daily-render-october-2023/README.md

 **Positive Points**
 - Fully fonctional !
-- Pratical use of my network skills
+- API works as intended, plus some use of env files (even though I face problems with Vite)
-- Smooth React reminder
+- Beautiful 😎

 **Negative Points**
-- Bug with 2 notifications instead of 1
+- Bug with sometimes an uneffective loading
-- Not fully covered interface
+- Could not implement the "data from a random city" feature in time ☹️